darkfence/wp-cache-warmer/README.md

 # WordPress Cache Warmer
 This script is designed to retrieve an RSS feed from any website on WordPress and then execute cURL requests to cache new posts.
-It helps ensure that the latest posts are cached and readily available for faster access.
+It helps ensure that the latest posts with their amp version are cached and readily available for faster access.

 ## Installation
 1. Download the script to your desired location.